sculpin/sculpin.io/source/getstarted.md

 ## Publish Sculpin

 Great!
-You've installed sculpin, got a blog running and wrote a new post.
+You've installed Sculpin, got a blog running and wrote a new post.
 Now publish it!

 Create a production ready version of your static site: